alex-greff/personal-website-v1-v2/content/projects/Personal Website/description.md

 # Database

 MongoDB is used as the database for this site.
 Flexible schemas for Projects, Experiences and Music are utilized.
-User credentials are are securely stored in it.
+User credentials are also securely stored in it.

 # Deployment